alexs95/googlyeyes/README.md

     was in that point.
 * Creating a larger and more diverse dataset.
 My dataset was very small, possibly my choice of approach would have changed if evaluated on a larger and more diverse dataset.
+  * The main motivation for limiting my scope to JPEG images with a max height or width of 1200 pixels was because this was what my dataset consisted of.
+    * To support larger dimensions the dataset could have been copied and re-sized.
+    * Similarly, copied and converted to other formats and then tested.